 Interested in penny stocks?
-These 3 debt-free firms may be right up your alley.
+These three debt-free companies may be right up your alley.

 Focusing on debt-free companies with strong growth potential can help mitigate some of the risk associated with penny stocks.
 Image: Pixabay